• Skip to primary navigation

 Photo by Markus Spiske on Unsplash

 Climate change is the greatest challenge we face as a species today.
 It is a global climate crisis that has been caused by human activities and is drastically altering our climate systems, leading to extreme weather events and droughts, rising sea levels, disruption of ecosystems, and food insecurity.
+Its consequences are no longer distant threats, they are unfolding in real time and affecting millions.

 The climate crisis is real, and it is happening right now.
 The effects of climate change are already being felt all over the world, with extreme weather events and rising sea levels causing displacement and food insecurity for children and adolescents.